MicrosoftDocs/power-platform/power-platform/solution-templates/hr/employee-kudos/install.md

 > [!IMPORTANT]
 >
->Be sure to also add the **Basic User** security role in addition to any Kudos-specific roles.
+>Be sure to also add the **Basic User** security role in addition to other Kudos-specific roles.

 ## Step 5: Assign _run-only_ access to flows